zackify/gutenblock/README.md

 Now we cam run `gutenblock watch` inside our plugin folder.
 Inside wordpress the components will hot reload as you edit, thanks to [react-hot-loader](https://github.com/gaearon/react-hot-loader)

 You can read more about the [Block API](https://wordpress.org/gutenberg/handbook/block-api/)

-# Editing Components

-We included a few helper components for inspector controls.
-We know this is not the ideal way to edit components in gutenberg, but it is much faster for those on a time crunch like us.
-You can see an example using editing inside gutenberg itself without the inspector too.